deep-stack/ts-nitro/packages/example-web-app/README.md

     # Result: 1000050
     ```

-* Close both clients
+* Close both nodes

 ## `ts-nitro` - `go-nitro`

-Instructions to run instances of `ts-nitro` (browser) and `go-nitro` clients and create a ledger channel between them
+Instructions to run instances of `ts-nitro` (browser) and `go-nitro` nodes and create a ledger channel between them

 ### Setup